Nightly Self-Verification

 - Mean Reciprocal Rank: At which position does the entity appear in its own top-5 results?
 A rank-1 result is ideal.
 Rank 2 or lower flags a concern.

 - Score Distribution: Mean, median, and percentiles across all sessions.
-Detects drift — a gradual score decline that precedes recall failures.
+Detects drift — a gradual score decline that precedes detection failures.

 - False Negative Analysis: Every missed entity logged with exact mutation applied and the actual top-1 result returned.
 Makes failure modes visible and debuggable.